cseanburns/personal_knowledge_mgmt/src/10-library-sources-part-2.md

-However, since *Google Scholar* is indexing full text sources and not structured bibliographic records, this means that it can't offer the kind of advanced search we've seen so far.
+However, since *Google Scholar* is indexing full text sources and not structured bibliographic records, this means that it can't offer the kind of advanced search we've seen in database searches.
 It is pretty useful, though.
 For example, Figure 6 shows an advanced search for the terms **google** and **"open sources"** but it